adieunix/wiihacks-wiki/wiki/links.md

 # ***WARNING!***

-  There is a lot of software listed that is old and no longer used.
+  * There is a lot of software listed that is old and no longer used.
 Please make sure you know what you're doing before you attempt to use any software you aren't familiar with.
+  * There are youtuber's and youtube tutorials listed which are known to cause issues when their videos are followed.
+Please do your research before using them.

 ## Blogs